 Role-Based Access Controls in Aware

 Role-Based Access Control (RBAC) is an enterprise collaboration requirement to protect data, maintain compliance, and improve productivity.
-It establishes who can make changes, examine data sources, research users and more inside the Aware Monitoring and Search & Discover applications.
+It establishes who can make changes, examine data sources, research users and more inside the Aware Signal and Search & Discover applications.

 For example, you don’t want just anyone to have access to all the sensitive data in your collaboration platforms.
 You reserve that role for select few super admins, while other administrators may have restrictions on which types of data they can access.